ackwell/ackwell.github.io/_posts/2024-07-22-search-journey.md

 ### tokenisation: thus did the first doom befall us.

 Tantivy ships with built in tokenisation and stemming support for many languages, including all but Japanese among the languages I intended to support.
-There is also excellent third-party support for Fapanese, so I hadn't been too concerned from the outset about getting full text search working on this data set.
+There is also excellent third-party support for Japanese, so I hadn't been too concerned from the outset about getting full text search working on this data set.

 Integration of lindera, the Japanese tokenisation library I eventually chose, went smoothly.
 The dictionary files it used to provide stemming were pretty hefty on the file size - but I figured that was just the price one paid to get good search results in a difficult-to-stem language.